 SFO issues arrest warrant for one of two ex-OFC staff facing fraud charges

-The Serious Fraud Office (SFO) says it has filed charges against two former employees of Fifa's Oceania Football Confederation (OFC) in relation to a controversial Auckland football project.
+The Serious Fraud Office says it has filed charges against two former employees of Fifa's Oceania Football Confederation in relation to a controversial Auckland football project.

-Following a hearing in the Auckland District Court on Wednesday an arrest warrant was issued for one of the defendants who is believed to be living overseas, the SFO said in a statement on Monday.
+Following a hearing in the Auckland District Court on Wednesday an arrest warrant was issued for one of the defendants who is believed to be living overseas, the Serious Fraud Office said in a statement on Monday.

 The second defendant is scheduled to make their first appearance on March 4, it said.